RobertAcatrinei123/Image-processor/README.md

 ## Description

-This is a a project containing tool for editing images in the .pgm format written in c++.
+This is a a project containing tools for editing images in the .pgm format written in c++.

 [documentation](https://imageprocessor-2025.firebaseapp.com)